CokkocZateki/Insight/docs/wiki/Source-Installation.md

 # Installation steps
 This guide will step you through setting up Insight on a Debian/Ubuntu operating system.

-Note: A recent version of Ubuntu 18.04+ is recommended as Python 3.6 is included in the default repositories.
-You will need to build Python 3.6 from source if your Linux distribution only includes an earlier version of python in the repositories.
-It is generally not recommended to mix multiple Python 3 versions on a system as things can break.
+Note: A recent version of Ubuntu 22.04+ is recommended as Python 3.11 is included in the default repositories.

 Let's start by making sure we have all of the required packages needed to run Insight:
 ```